Everest Base Camp Trek: Your Complete Guide to an Unforgettable Journey

 Day 11-12: Trek back to Lukla

-We follow our steps back to Lukla over two days, recalling about the incredible journey we’ve had and savoring the final moments in the Himalayas.
+We follow our steps back to Lukla over two days, recalling the incredible journey we’ve had and savoring the final moments in the Himalayas.
 These days allow us to reflect on our achievements and bid farewell to the majestic mountains.

 Day 13: Fly back to Ramechap, drive to Kathmandu